Fly green, choose red!

 “Furthermore, the distance covered by an aircraft from A to B, will always be shorter than that of a car, a fact which is also illustrated in the ITE report.
 In this way, when it comes to a given journey from A to B, the aircraft comes out even better compared to the car, than what is indicated by CO2 per kilometre alone,” Sandaker-Nielsen points out.

-Norwegian operate many direct flights and steer clear of the major air traffic hubs.
+Norwegian operate many direct flights.
 In this way, the company ensures a considerable reduction in emissions by engaging in fewer fuel-intensive landings and take-offs.
 These “green” Continuous Descent Approaches (CDAs) reduce the overall amount of emissions made at the end of a flight.

 Investing in new aircraft